sadasant/uploader-js/README.md

 The first step is actually not with the repo, but with your AWS
 account:
 1. Get in the [AWS Console](https://console.aws.amazon.com/).
 2. Go to the IAM section.
-We need to crete a user.
 3. Create a user, give it `Programmatic access`.
 4. Give it full `List`, `Read` & `Write` access to `CloudFormation`.
 5. Give it `IAMFullAccess`.